tanyuanru/tanyuanru.github.io/_pages/about.md

 ## Before the Ph.D.

 Before starting my Ph.D., I worked as a Learning Experience Designer for Accessibility at the [Center for Academic Innovation](https://ai.umich.edu/) under [Professor Rebecca Quintana](https://marsal.umich.edu/directory/faculty-staff/rebecca-quintana).
-I designed online learning experiences and conducted qualitative research.
+I gained valuable experience in educational research from a practitioner’s perspective.

+One of my favorite projects with Rebecca explored how we used both [beaded representations](https://dl.acm.org/doi/10.1145/3170427.3188650) and [digital representations](https://link.springer.com/article/10.1007/s11528-021-00592-x) to support reflection on learning design.

-I hold an M.A. in Education from the University of Michigan–Ann Arbor (advised by [Professor Chris Quintana](https://soe.umich.edu/directory/christopher-quintana)) and a B.S. in Information Management Systems from Tianjin University of Technology in China.
+I hold an M.A. in Education from the University of Michigan–Ann Arbor, where I was advised by [Professor Chris Quintana](https://marsal.umich.edu/directory/faculty-staff/christopher-quintana), and a B.S. in Information Management Systems from Tianjin University of Technology in China.